-This issue is observed if any file system resources are in faulted state on all the cluster nodes.
+If another node joins the cluster after a restart, the Veritas Access cluster node can get explicitly ejected or aborted from the cluster during recovery.
+This issue is observed if any file system resources are in the FAULTED state on all the cluster nodes.